-You might still not be able to travel but you can dream of it.
+Even though we are not able to travel at the moment, we can dream of it.
 So, let us take you on your dream holiday through Saxony.
 Experience virtual moments full of inspiration, meet interesting people and read their tips for Saxony, explore unique sights like castles and cities and discover traditions and culture that you can only find in "Saxony.
 State of the Arts."
 Most importantly, share your #SaxonyTravelDreams - now is the time!

 Saxony Travel Highlights

 The personal top 5 of blogger "Dan Flying Solo" for holidays in Saxony cover the region’s wonderful variety, from towns like Dresden, Bautzen and Meissen over breathtaking nature and lovely castles to authentic Christmas traditions.

 Curious to see more videos of Saxony?
 Then click here.

 From the Bastei Bridge and Elbe Sandstone Mountains in Saxon Switzerland to Dresden’s beautiful architecture – it’s all in this great video by travel blogger “Wanderlust Chloe”.
 Join her discovering a whole new side of Germany!